10maurycy10/10maurycy10.github.io/content/projects/ion_chamber/index.md

 draft: false
 ---

-To build an ion chamber, I soldered some wire to a small steel can as one electrode, drilled a hole and inserted another wire as the other electrode.
+To build the ion chamber, I soldered some wire to a small steel can as one electrode, drilled a hole and inserted another wire as the other electrode.
-I then covered the opening with a metal mesh to keep out static and stray fingers.
+I then covered the opening with metal mesh to keep out static and stray fingers.
-Aluminum foil can be used for better shielding from static electricity, but at the cost of blocking alpha particles from entering[^foil]:
+Aluminum foil can be used for better shielding from static electricity, but at the cost of blocking alpha particles from entering[^foil].

 ![A improvised ion chamber from a metal can](chamber.jpg)